phegd-14/microservice-demo-todo/README.md

 ---

-### Notes
+### Note

-Make sure all 3 services are running before starting the frontend.
+> Make sure all 3 services are running before starting the frontend.
-JWT secret (supersecret) must be the same across services.
+> JWT secret (supersecret) must be the same across services.
-SQLite DB files will be auto-created in each service folder.
+> SQLite DB files will be auto-created in each service folder.
-Use Thunder Client / Postman to test APIs if needed.